 For present purposes, I do not wish to deny that there may be parts of photographs that come about as a result of a causal chain that does not include any mental events.
 Walton usually outrages photography critics, who point out that photographers always insert their own mental attitudes into their photographs, but he has adequate responses to their criticisms.
 I’ll leave these issues to the side.
 My question here is whether (by contrast with paintings), photographs offer us a view of objects and facts such as our deceased ancestors and the style of clothes they wore on a particular day.
 Do we Grice-see them in photographs?
 Oddly enough, Walton does not cite Grice’s paper on the causal theory.
 Instead, he cites Grice’s (1957) paper on meaning.
-This is because his concern is with “mechanical” or non-mental causation, and he argues that at a crucial juncture, photographs have natural meaning, while paintings have non-natural meaning.
+This is because his concern is with ‘mechanical’ or non-mental causation, and he argues that at a crucial juncture, photographs have natural meaning, while paintings have non-natural meaning.
 The point I want to make here skirts this issue.
 It is that (for reasons that derive directly from Walton) mechanical causation is necessary for Grice-seeing, but not sufficient.

 I want now to come to an issue that earlier I postponed.
-Grice says that what we see causes a sense-impression in us “in the kind of way in which, for example, when I look at my hand in a good light, my hand is causally responsible for its looking [to] me as if there were a hand before me” (1962, 143).
+Grice says that what we see causes a sense-impression in us ‘in the kind of way in which, for example, when I look at my hand in a good light, my hand is causally responsible for its looking [to] me as if there were a hand before me’ (1962, p.
+143).
 The question I now want to put is: What kind of way is that?
 Grice himself thinks that only a specialist can answer this question.
-“I see nothing absurd in the idea that a non-specialist concept should contain, so to speak, a blank space to be filled in by the specialist.”
+‘I see nothing absurd in the idea that a non-specialist concept should contain, so to speak, a blank space to be filled in by the specialist.’

 I want to agree with Grice that we should defer to specialists with regard to the details of the account.
 Nevertheless, I think that Grice takes a wrong turn here.
-He assumes that the causal story will be mechanistic (or “mechanical” as Walton says).
-It will involve “a reference to the transmission of light-waves to the retina,” he says.
-“We may be in a position to say that the same kind of mechanism is involved in a plurality of cases without being in a position to say what that mechanism is” (144).
-This was a proposal of the early sixties.
+He assumes that the causal story will be mechanistic (or ‘mechanical’ as Walton says).
+It will involve ‘a reference to the transmission of light-waves to the retina’, he says.
+‘We may be in a position to say that the same kind of mechanism is involved in a plurality of cases without being in a position to say what that mechanism is’ (p.
+144).
+This was a proposal of the early 1960s.
 We know better now.

 Grice goes astray in fixing on mechanisms.
 It is true that light is always involved in vision.
 It is not true that retinas and their homologues are always involved.
 There is machine vision, invertebrate vision (which involves compound eyes, no retina), and who knows what other sorts of possible mechanisms for processing the information contained in light.
-Grice says that to adjudicate these cases, “we might well wish to hear from a specialist a comparative account of the human eye and the relevant sense-organs of the creature in question.”
+Grice says that to adjudicate these cases, ‘we might well wish to hear from a specialist a comparative account of the human eye and the relevant sense-organs of the creature in question’.
 True enough, again.
 My contention, however, is that this comparative account will be functional, not mechanistic.
 To be clear about roles, philosophers can contribute to recognizing that the correct account is functional; biologists, physiologists, and psychologists are needed to fill in the details of that functionality.